-Apollo 11 Special Exhibit Lands at the Nixon Library in April 2019
+Apollo 11 Exhibit Lands at the Nixon Library

 Celebrating the 50th Anniversary of the Historic Moon Landing

-In celebration of the 50th anniversary of the historic Apollo 11 moon landing, the Richard Nixon Presidential Library and Museum is opening an all-new interactive special exhibit, Apollo 11: One Giant Leap for Mankind.
+In celebration of the 50th anniversary of the historic Apollo 11 moon landing, the Richard Nixon Presidential Library and Museum has opened an all-new interactive special exhibit, Apollo 11: One Giant Leap for Mankind.

 On July 20, 1969, the eyes of the world watched as Neil Armstrong and Buzz Aldrin became the first men to walk on the moon.
 Just minutes after landing they received a call from President Richard Nixon in the Oval Office, with congratulations on behalf of the American people.
 Three days later, President Nixon personally greeted the three astronauts at the splashdown site in the Pacific Ocean, aboard the U.S.S.
 Hornet.

-The exhibit’s originally-created, 360-degree virtual reality experience will transport visitors to the lunar surface on July 20, 1969, to see and hear Neil Armstrong’s “one giant leap for mankind.”
+The exhibit’s originally-created, 360-degree virtual reality experience transports visitors to the lunar surface on July 20, 1969, to see and hear Neil Armstrong’s “one giant leap for mankind.”

 Artifacts and objects featured in the exhibit include: